 Summary for a broader audience: VoxDev

 Abstract: The assignment of workers to tasks and teams is a key margin of ﬁrm productivity and a potential source of state effectiveness.
-This paper investigates whether a low-capacity state can increase its tax revenue through the optimal assignment of its tax collectors.
-We study the two-stage random assignment of property tax collectors (i) into teams and (ii) to neighborhoods in a large Congolese city.
+This paper investigates whether a low-capacity state can increase its tax revenue by optimally assigning its tax collectors.
+We study the two-stage random assignment of property tax collectors into teams and to neighborhoods in a large Congolese city.
 The optimal assignment involves positive assortative matching on both dimensions: high (low) ability collectors should be paired together, and high (low) ability teams should be paired with high (low) payment propensity households.
 Positive assortative matching stems from complementarities in collector-to-collector and collector-to-household match types.
-We provide evidence that these complementarities reflect high-ability collectors exerting greater effort for high payment propensity households when matched with other high-ability collectors.
-Implementing the optimal assignment would increase tax compliance by an estimated 36% relative to the status quo (random) assignment.
-By contrast, the government would need to replace 62% of low-ability collectors with high-ability ones or increase collectors’ performance wages by 69% to achieve a similar increase under the status quo assignment.
+We provide evidence that these complementarities reflect in part high-ability collectors exerting greater effort when matched with other high-ability collectors.
+According to our estimates, implementing the optimal assignment would increase tax compliance by 2.94 percentage points and revenue by 26% relative to the status quo (random) assignment.
+Alternative policies, such as replacing low-ability collectors with new ones of average ability or increasing collectors’ performance wages, are likely incapable of achieving a similar revenue increase.

-Abstract: We present results from six randomized controlled trials jointly designed to promote formalization and tax payments in low- and middle-income countries.
-Each randomized intervention used in-person visits, during which citizens received information about the government benefits that come with formalization and assistance in undertaking one of three types of formalization (business registration, property regularization, and access to public services).
-A meta-analysis shows that the average effect of these interventions on citizens’ intent to formalize, on formalization, and on tax payment is indistinguishable from zero.
-However, we ﬁnd substantial heterogeneity across sites in individuals’ in-tent to formalize and actual formalization, which suggests that there are both demand- and supply-side barriers to formalization.
-The results shed light on central questions about informality and underscore the diﬃculty of regularizing taxation and service provision in low- and middle-income countries.
+Abstract: We present results from six randomized controlled trials jointly designed to promote state-citizens transactions, in which citizens abide by a particular regulation or gain formal access to a public service in exchange for becoming “legible” to the state and liable for taxes.
+Each randomized intervention aimed to reduce the up-front costs of transacting with the state with in-person visits, during which citizens received information about the government benefits that come with one of three types of formalization (business registration, property titling, and access to a public service) and assistance in undertaking the bureaucratic process to formalize.
+A meta-analysis shows that the average effect of these interventions on citizens’ intent to formalize, on formalization, and tax payment is indistinguishable from zero.
+We also find substantial heterogeneity across sites in the interventions’ effect on individuals’ intent to formalize and actual formalization, which suggests that there are both demand- and supply-side barriers to formalization.
+The results shed light on central questions about the plausibility of establishing a fiscal contract in which governments trade tax payments for public benefits and services in low- and middle-income countries.

 Work In Progress

-Tax Collection and Bureaucrat Performance: Experimental Evidence from the DRCwith Gabriel Tourek, Elie Kabue Ngindu, and Jonathan Weigel [Pre Analysis Plan] [AEA Registration] [fieldwork completed]
+Does Collecting Taxes Erode the Accountability of Informal Leaders?
+Evidence from the D.R.
+Congowith Gabriel Tourek, Elie Kabue Ngindu, and Jonathan Weigel [Pre Analysis Plan] [AEA Registration] [fieldwork completed]

-Using Machine Learning to Improve Property Tax Collection in the D.R.
-Congowith Arnaud Fournier, Gabriel Tourek, and Jonathan Weigel [Pre-Analysis Plan] [AEA Registration] [fieldwork completed]
+Delegating Tax Collection Does Not Adversely Affect Demand for Accountability: Evidence from an Experiment in the D.R.
+Congowith Mats Ahrenshop, Laura Paler, Gabriel Tourek, and Jonathan Weigel [Pre Analysis Plan] [AEA Registration] [fieldwork completed]

-The Political Economy of Ethnicity in the Democratic Republic of Congowith Sara Lowes, Nathan Nunn, James Robinson, and Jonathan Weigel [Pre Analysis Plan] [fieldwork completed]
+The Political Economy of Ethnicity in the D.R.
+Congowith Sara Lowes, Nathan Nunn, James Robinson, and Jonathan Weigel [Pre Analysis Plan] [fieldwork completed]

-Abstract: We study the extent to which politics can shape ethnic preferences.
-We exploit time variation in political competition between ethnic groups caused by an episode of decentralization that increases the number of provinces from 11 to 26 in the Democratic Republic of the Congo (DRC).
-Decentralization changes the extent to which different ethnic groups are key players in the political arena.
-In the region of interest, groups that were previously unimportant politically will become key players, and groups that were political competitors previously will gain majority control of their own province.
-We use a series of lab-in-the-field experiments, IATs, and surveys to examine how ethnic preferences change as a result of the decentralization process.
+Abstract: We study the extent to which politics can shape ethnic preferences by exploiting time variation in political competition between ethnic groups due to an episode of decentralization that increased the number of provinces in the Democratic Republic of the Congo (DRC) from 11 to 26.
+Decentralization changed the political importance of different ethnic groups in the region.
+Some ethnic groups that were previously politically unimportant became key players, while other ethnic groups that used to be political competitors gained majority control of their province.
+We use a series of lab-in-the-field experiments, IATs, and surveys to examine how ethnic preferences changed due to the decentralization process.